dparo/ai-project/src/code-gen/README.md

 # How it works.
 * The `code-gen` reads templates file from the `templates` directory.
-  It applies substituion rules to generate common source-code.
+  It applies substitution rules to generate common source-code.
-  It allows to "achieve" ( in quote marks! ) metaprogramming in C, and avoid maintenance issue of maintaining multiple files which are basically identical with a couple of differences.
+  It allows to "achieve" ( in quote marks! ) metaprogramming in `C`, and avoid maintenance issue of maintaining multiple files which are basically identical with a couple of differences.